bosonprotocol/boson-protocol-contracts/docs/local-development.md

 - Update config file `scripts/config/facet-upgrade.js`:
   - "addOrUpgrade" is the list of facets that will be upgraded or added,
   - "remove": list of facets that will be completely removed
-  - "skip" allows you to specify methods that will be ignored during the process.
+  - "skipSelectors" allows you to specify methods that will be ignored during the process.
+  - "initArgs": if facet initializer expects arguments, provide it here.
+For no-arg initializers you don't have to specify anything.
+  - "skipInit": list of facets for which you want to skip initialization call.
 - Update `version` in `package.json`.
 If the version in `package.json` matches the existing version in addresses file, you will have to explicitly confirm that you want to proceed.
 - Run `npm run upgrade-facets:local`.
 This will deploy new facets and make all necessary diamond cuts.
 It also updates the existing addresses file `addresses/<chain-id>-<environment>.json` (for example `addresses/31337-localhost.json` if you are using a default local hardhat node) and outputs the upgrade log to the console.